SamuelZheng11/WooliesXCodingChallenge/README.md

 Currenty this project does not have logging or unit/integration tests, Given more time TDD could have been perfomred and different levels of logging could have also been setup, but due to the time contraints I was not able to do this.

 ## Token and URL storage
 Under normal circumstances the resource URL would have been stored in something like Appsettings.json and retrieved from there.
 Like-wise with the participant `token` on Azure KeyVault.
-However I experienced time constraints and connectivity issue with accessing the KeyVault, and therefore have stored them in the repository
+However due to time constraints and connectivity issue I had with the KeyVault, they were stored in the repository

 ## Final Thoughts
 I quite enjoyed this exercise as it gave me the opportunity to test my knowledge of the full process of deploying an application.\